 Gearbox Software keeps releasing game patches to fix bugs and improve gaming performance.
 It’s possible that a new patch might be able to fix Borderlands 3 not launching issue.

-If a new patch is available, you can just download and install it to see if it fixes your problem; if there’s no patches available, or if the issue persists after you installed the latest patch, try the next fix below.
+If a new patch is available, you can just download and install it to see if it fixes your problem; if there are no patches available, or if the issue persists after you installed the latest patch, try the next fix below.

 Fix 9: Perform a clean boot

 If Borderlands 3 still fails to launch, it may be caused by other software on your PC.
 You may need a clean boot to find out the problematic software.
 Here is how to do it:

 1) Press the Windows key + R at the same time to open the Run box.
 Type msconfig and hit Enter.

 2) Click the Services tab and check the Hide all Microsoft services box, then click Disable all.